tuckerfischer/PyBer_Analysis/README.md

 Based on the resulting graph from our analysis we determined that:

   1. Focus should be placed on growing the urban market as this is where fares are the highest
-  2. Research needs to be done on the rural markets to determine how to increase ride volume in the rural market
+  2. Research needs to be done on the rural markets to determine how to increase ride volume
-  3.
+  3. Data should be collected to determine margin percentage in each market